Faculty Heads of House

 FRANK DOBSON, GILLETTE HOUSE

 Frank Dobson is an Associate Dean of Students and one of the most influential administrators and mentors to be found in the Vanderbilt undergraduate community.
-His second novel, Rendered Invisible, was published in 2010.
-He has published both scholarly and creative work; his recent article, "Beyond Black Men as Breeders: White Men and the Commodity of Blackness," appeared in the Vanderbilt University journal, AmeriQuests (Vol. 6, No. 1).
+His second novel, Rendered Invisible, a study in racial-motivated violence and racial reconciliation, was published in 2010.
+He has also published both scholarly work; his most recent article, “Music of Martyrdom in Spike Lee’s Malcolm X,” appeared in Popular Culture Review, Spring 2017.
 Dobson, who also teaches at Fisk University, is a playwright whose work has been presented nationally.

 DANIEL GERVAIS, EAST HOUSE

-Faculty Head of House Daniel Gervais is a professor of law and professor of French, director of the Vanderbilt Intellectual Property Program and faculty director of the LL.M.
+Faculty Head of House Daniel Gervais is the Milton R. Underwood Chair in Law director of the Vanderbilt Intellectual Property Program and faculty director of the LL.M.
 Program at Vanderbilt Law School.
+He is also professor of French in the College of Arts and Science.
 He focuses on international intellectual property law, having spent 10 years addressing policy issues on behalf of the World Trade Organization and the World Intellectual Property Organization.
-Professor Gervais cultivates in East House a fun, respectful, and intellectually stimulating house that includes celebrating other cultures and languages.
+Professor Gervais cultivates in East House a fun, respectful, and intellectually stimulating environment that includes celebrating other cultures and languages.

 ALYSSA HASTY, MURRAY HOUSE

-Faculty Head of House Alyssa Hasty is a professor and the director of graduate studies in the Department of Molecular Physiology and Biophysics.
+Faculty Head of House Alyssa Hasty is a professor in the Department of Molecular Physiology and Biophysics and Associate Dean for Faculty Development of the Basic Sciences in the School of Medicine.
 Professor Hasty earned her Ph.D. from Vanderbilt University and completed postgraduate training at Tokyo University.
 Her research is focused on understanding how immune cells contribute to the obesity-associated risk of metabolic diseases such as diabetes.
-Her daughter and son-in-law Alyson and Chase - both of whom are Vanderbilt athletes/graduates - and her granddaughter Ava visit occasionally.
-Professor Hasty continues and expands upon Murray House traditions and excited by her work mentoring residents to help them realize their full potential.
+Professor Hasty has enjoyed working with graduate students and postdoctoral fellows throughout her career and is thrilled to have the opportunity to work with first year Vanderbilt students.
+Professor Hasty and her RA team are excited help Murray House residents realize their full potential.

 CHALENE HELMUTH, SUTHERLAND HOUSE